deamme/webshot/README.md

 ### Development
 - First install all dependencies. `npm install`
 - You can then run `npm run dev:api` to play around with the API itself.
-- If you want to preview the landing page, you can run `npm run dev:page`.
+- If you want to preview the landing page, you can run `npm run start`.

 ### Production
 - Install `now` globally. `npm install now -g`